opentorah/opentorah/README.md

 - PDF - in `pdf/<documentName>.pdf`;
 - EPUB file - in `epub/<documentName>.epub`.

+For documents listed in the `documents` property, final output is placed under a subdirectory with the same name as the document.

 For HTML and EPUB, CSS stylesheets and images are included in the output.
+For `html2`, main output file will be called `index.html` *only* if main input file has `xml:id="index"` on the root element *and* `use.id.as.filename` parameter is set (plugin sets it by default).

 ### Build ###